Why Should I Bring my Pet to Willows for Total knee replacement surgery?

 Aftercare following TKR surgery is very important.
 Courses of painkillers are prescribed at discharge.
 Exercise must be very restricted for the first few weeks until the joint capsule and other soft tissues heal.
 Short walks on a lead are allowed, for toileting purposes only.
 At other times confinement to a pen or a small room in the house is necessary with avoidance of jumping and climbing.
 After a few weeks, exercise may be gradually increased in a controlled manner.
 Physiotherapy and hydrotherapy are important aspects of postoperative care.

 The first check-up at Willows is two weeks after the operation.
 Limb and knee function are evaluated at this time.
 Depending on progress advice is given regarding increasing exercise.
 The next check-ups are at six and twelve weeks following surgery when radiographs are obtained to evaluate the prostheses.
 Further check-ups may be recommended depending on progress.

 Risks and complications

 Total knee replacement surgery is a major procedure.
 Knee pain is reduced and limb function improved in the majority of dogs.
-However, there are potential complications including dislocation (luxation), loosening of the prostheses and infection.
+However, there are potential complications which can include ligament damage, dislocation of the joint, loosening of the prostheses, and infection.